-The MDB Group has established a Regulatory Oversight Steering Working Group to ensure changes to regulations are captured, reviewed and embedded within the policies and processes.
-The purpose of this steering group is to oversee all regulatory compliance matters that may apply to the Bank as well as to the Bank's external environment, thereby ensuring that all regulatory obligations are appropriately assessed.
-The Steering group is made up of various individuals from different teams across the MDB Group (including representatives from MeDirect Belgium) and meets whenever deemed necessary by the Regulatory Affairs function.
-The Steering Working Group escalates material regulatory matters to the EXCO, whenever required.
+The MDB Group has established an internal process to ensure changes to regulations are captured, reviewed and embedded within the policies and processes.
+One of the main objectives of the Regulatory Affairs function is to oversee all regulatory compliance matters that may apply to the Bank as well as to the Bank's external environment, thereby ensuring that all regulatory obligations are appropriately assessed.